Cards of various kinds quickly pile up in our wallets these days, making them thick and uncomfortable to carry around.

 - If it gets stolen, you can erase all the data remotely.

 - No contactless and no chip and pin.

 - Quite expensive, at least for a card.

 - The app doesn’t have any finance management features to track your spending.

 Fuze Card is a cool device, but it isn’t easy to see what it’s got against its competitors.
-Curve, in particular, comes for free, supports contactless and chip payments, and also allows you to track all your spending from the app.
+Curve, in particular, comes for free, supports contactless and chip and pin payments, and also allows you to track all your spending from the app.

 Smart cards have been around for a while, but they haven’t really kicked off yet, partly because they’re so much more expensive to make than a traditional card, and the benefits mostly remain to be seen.
-However, the rechargeable battery, the location tracker and the opportunity to add membership cards as well as payment cards can make Fuze a worthy purchase if you’re sick and tired of carrying around an overly swollen wallet.
+However, the rechargeable battery, the location tracker and the opportunity to add membership cards as well as payment cards can make Fuze a worthy purchase if you’re tired of carrying around an overly swollen wallet.

 Frequently asked questions